FindMySchool LogoFindMySchool

 RISE Education suits families seeking a small, specialist setting where therapeutic support, behaviour stability, and re-engagement are prioritised alongside qualification pathways.
 It is best suited to pupils whose needs and history mean mainstream schooling has not worked, and where an EHCP-led route is realistic.
 For families primarily focused on conventional exam performance metrics and broad sixth form progression, this is less likely to be the right fit.

 The most recent Ofsted standard inspection (19 to 22 November 2024) judged the school Good overall, with Good grades across key areas and safeguarding reported as effective.
-It is designed as a small specialist setting, so “good” here is best understood in terms of re-engagement, consistency, and support for pupils with additional needs, rather than a typical large-school experience.
+It is designed as a small specialist setting, so “good” here is best understood for re-engagement, consistency, and support for pupils with additional needs, rather than a typical large-school experience.

 Admissions information describes a process based on EHCP consultation.
 Local authorities consult the school, senior staff review referrals, observation in a current setting may take place, and a borough SEND panel ultimately determines placement.
 Visits are described as appointment-based, rather than open application rounds.